Thai Names And Nicknames

 I had a good friend called Aor.
 'Aor' is her official nickname and Pritsapa (the Thai word for the month of May) is her real name.
 However, her friends call her Ban because she has a round face and 'ban' is a classifier for round things.

 A foreigner I knew who got involved with a Thai girl told me her name was 'Rainy'.
 Her name was actually 'Fon', which is quite a common name in Thailand and means 'rain'.
+If a Thai girl tells you that her nickname is Rainy, it's really Fon.
+I don't know why they do this.
+Perhaps they believe they are being clever?

 When some Thais go to live or study in a Western country they adopt a Western name.
 Possibly this is because they want to integrate better into Western society, or maybe their Thai name is too difficult for foreigners to pronounce.
 Thais sometimes refer to these names as their 'farang' names.